 Just like us, dogs can suffer from the effects of too much sun, with older dogs most at risk.
-Here, Zaila Dunbar, Petplan Vet of the Year 2012, has some advice for keeping your dog comfortable and well in hot weather.
+Here's some advice for keeping your dog comfortable and well in hot weather.

-A certain amount of panting is normal, as that’s a dog’s main way of cooling down.
+A certain amount of panting is normal in hot weather.
+Since dogs can’t sweat in the same way we do, panting is their main way of cooling down.
 When a dog pants, water evaporates from the tongue, which carries excess heat from the body.
-Because panting uses a lot of water, it’s essential there’s a plentiful supply.
+Because panting uses a lot of water, it’s essential your dog has access a plentiful supply of cool, clean water to drink.
 When you’re out, carry water with you and give your dog frequent small drinks.

 Never, ever leave a dog alone in a car, even if it’s in the shade.
 Sadly, dogs do die this way, even though it’s entirely preventable.
 Also, make sure your vehicle is well ventilated when you’re on a car journey together.

 What are your top tips for keeping your dog cool in summer?
 Tell us on social media using the tag #PethoodStories